AtariLynx/handy-docs/docs/redeye.md

 Please be sure to read through this document before attempting to install Redeye in your code.

+> ### Note
+>
-**NOTE**: While I have attempted to be accurate in this document, there may still be errors.
+> While I have attempted to be accurate in this document, there may still be errors.
 The example program `testredeye.src` in the `6502:examples` directory is known to work, and should be used as a reference if you are having difficulties.

 ## Overview